With all the rapid changes of the last year, it has become clear that the future of business depends on technology.

 Product shortages, logistical constraints, quarantines, delays, new shipping routes, supplier changes… Businesses are currently facing significant supply chain disruptions as a result of the pandemic.
 These challenges reveal an opportunity for businesses to review their processes and create a more integrated and robust supply chain for the future.
 This involves digitizing processes from end to end to achieve better visibility and control of the entire chain.
 A big-picture view allows you to optimize efficiency across the chain and respond quickly to disruptions.

 It’s time to face facts.
-Sales of household appliances, electronics, building materials and home renovation products have jumped 625% in Canada since the beginning of the pandemic. (source: Statista) If we want to protect local jobs, supply local markets and stimulate the local economy, our homegrown businesses need to embark on a digital transformation journey.
+If we want to protect local jobs, supply local markets and stimulate the local economy, our homegrown businesses need to embark on a digital transformation journey.
 If we don’t embrace digital technology, consumers simply look somewhere else.
 Ease of doing business trumps all.